 Your LIVErtising 3 stones of knowledge

-To start you preparing the LIVE exam actively, here is some information about the format and contents of the exam.
+To start you preparing the LIVE exam actively, here is the necessary information about the format and contents of the exam.

 (1) core concepts (2) supporting concepts (3) illustrating concepts.